ahmed-tarek555/shakespeare_ai/README.md

 # shakespeare_ai
-AI language model that responds to prompts in Shakespeare style.
+This is a language model that generates Shakespeare-style text

+to use it run the file 'run.py'